kenvhnguyen/ComposeDemo/README.md

 If you face any issues, please report them on [GitHub](https://github.com/JetBrains/compose-multiplatform/issues).

 You can open the web application by running the `:composeApp:wasmJsBrowserDevelopmentRun` Gradle task.

+Own note:
+All platforms refers to App()

+mutableStateOf() function indicate a state object.
+The state object is wrapped in a call to the remember() function.
+The framework caches this state object, allowing all composables to observe it, triggering redrawing of the widgets they produce (aka recomposition)